alyssamv/p8105_hw6_amv2187/HW_6.md

     ##  $ smoken  : num  0 0 1 10 1 0 0 0 0 4 ...
     ##  $ wtgain  : int  29 28 11 30 26 14 21 21 41 24 ...

 To construct a regression model, I first included all variables (no interactions) and then removed individually those that were not significant predictors of birthweight.
 The full process can be seen in a previous commit.
-I ended up with the following model:
+I ended up with the following model.

 ``` r
 my_model = lm(bwt ~ babysex + bhead + blength + delwt + mheight + mrace + ppwt + smoken, data = birthweight_tidy) # linear regression model for birthweight